 What beliefs made the Puritans similar to Presbyterians theologically?
 What exactly is Covenant Theology?
 What kind of churches did Puritans attend if not Presbyterian?
 Keep reading to learn more.

-The Puritans held to Reformed theology, which in broad use is synonymous with Calvinism.
+The Puritans held to Reformed theology, which in general use is synonymous with Calvinism.
 Calvin (1509-1564) articulated Reformed doctrines in his well-known work The Institutes of the Christian Religion.
-(Also see Presbyterians vs Roman Catholicism: What’s the Difference?)
+(Also see Presbyterians vs. Roman Catholicism: What’s the Difference?)

-Theologian and early Church father Augustine of Hippo (354-430), influenced Calvin and therefore the Puritans, on many doctrines.
+Theologian and early Church father Augustine of Hippo (354-430) influenced Calvin and the Puritans on many doctrines.
 Swiss pastor and theologian Ulrich Zwingli (1484-1531) also influenced Reformed theology and Puritan thinking.
-(Also see Presbyterian vs Reformed: What’s the Difference?)
+(Also see Presbyterian vs. Reformed: What’s the Difference?)

 What is Covenant Theology?

 The term “Covenant Theology” is often used to describe the belief system of Reformed Theology.
 This doctrine is comprised of three Bible-based covenants.